-Whistler Train Wreck Hike is probably one of the hikes (let’s be honest, it’s more of a walk) that I recommend most for anyone looking for things to do during the summer.
-I think it’s one of the best hikes in Whistler because it has something for everyone, whether you have young kids or mobility limitations, want to get out for a quick hike, or simply want to enjoy the fresh air.
+Whistler Train Wreck Hike is probably one of the hikes (let’s be honest, it’s more of a walk) that I recommend most.
+I think it’s one of the best things to do in Whistler in the summer.
+Whether you have young kids or mobility limitations, want to get out for a quick hike, or simply want to enjoy the fresh air, it has something for everyone.
 Below is everything you need to know, like directions to get there to Whistler Train Wreck Hike, how long is it, and more!

 Whistler Train Wreck Hike has a beautiful suspension bridge over the stunning turquoise Cheakamus River and a waterfall for all you budding photographers or Instagrammers.
 And of course, the Train Wreck site itself, which is an old train derailment from the 1950’s that’s been abandoned in the old-growth forest and covered in graffiti, is super interesting to see.

 Up until a few years ago, the only access to Whistler Train Wreck was by following the train tracks (totally illegal) from Function Junction and knowing where the trailhead was.
 It was so popular however, they finally had to build a proper – and safe – access point.
 So it CAN be a bit busier than it used to be but the pros far outweigh the cons.
 And honestly, it’s just such a beautiful part of Whistler that you can access without having to hike into the alpine.
 If you are looking for an easy hike in Whistler to add to your summer itinerary, you need to add the Whistler Train Wreck Hike to your list of things to see and do.

 Train Wreck Hike Details:

 - When: Year round (ensure you have appropriate footwear in the winter)

 - Pet-friendly: Yes, just keep your dogs on a leash

 - Parking: Yes.
 You can find Google Map directions to Whistler Train Wreck parking lot HERE.